 Established international industry protocols for accessing the USS should be considered

 Section 7(1) of the Draft Regulations mandates that communication between ISDs and the USS must follow the latest version of the communications protocol for accessing USS (CPAUSS) developed by a South African research organization.
-IEEE 802 LMSC respectfully recommends that the regulation avoid mandating a single protocol and instead allow flexibility for industry stakeholders — including device manufacturers and USS operators — to determine the appropriate communication protocol.
+IEEE 802 LMSC respectfully recommends that the regulation avoids mandating a single protocol and instead allows flexibility for industry stakeholders, including device manufacturers and USS operators, to determine the appropriate communication protocol.

 Wi-Fi Alliance has developed a widely adopted System-to-Device Interface Specification currently used by all certified Automated Frequency Coordination system operators in the United States and Canada.
 This protocol has been proven in large-scale deployments and supports secure, reliable coordination of unlicensed devices.
 Permitting the use of established industry protocols will promote international alignment, reduce implementation costs, and support faster time to market without compromising the ICASA’s core objectives of spectrum management.